cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Learning Scientific Programming with Python.][python]
 The course textbook for my undergraduate Python classes (Newcastle students, feel free to message me for access to course materials).
 Textbook should be available through Newcastle University library.

+[Linux Command Line for Beginners.][linux]
+Feel free to send me other linux tutorials that you find useful.

 [Deep Learning for Molecules and Materials.][ml]
 I'm only on Chapter 2 so far, but this looks like a really good online textbook by Andrew White, with code examples.

 [In Silico Medicinal Chemistry: Computational Methods to Support Drug Design.][brown]
 Book by Nathan Brown on computational tools for drug design.
 Should be available through Newcastle University library.